 Transcriptional regulation in complex diseases

 Non-coding GWAS variants can exert pathogenic effects by affecting one or many of the previously described mechanisms responsible for the fine regulation of gene expression in homeostatic conditions.
-For example, intronic SNPs can influence mRNA splicing through exon skipping, resulting in truncated but functional proteins.
+Intronic SNPs can influence mRNA splicing through exon skipping, resulting in truncated but functional proteins.
 For instance, exon skipping caused by an intronic risk allele at the TNF Receptor Superfamily Member 1A (TNFRSF1A) associated with MS results in a soluble isoform of the TNFRS1A protein with TNF antagonistic function (Gregory et al. 2012).
-On the other hands, non-coding variants at enhancers, silencers and promoters can dysregulate gene expression by altering affinity at TFBS, histone modifications and chromatin accessibility.
-For instance, in thyroid autoimmunity, the risk allele of an intronic SNP in the tyroid stimulating hormone receptor (TSHR) gene reduces TSHR protein expression in IFN-α stimulated thyroid cells (Stefan et al. 2014).
+On the other hand, non-coding variants at enhancers, silencers and promoters can dysregulate gene expression by altering affinity at TFBS, histone modifications and chromatin accessibility.
+For instance, in thyroid autoimmunity, the risk allele of an intronic SNP in the thyroid stimulating hormone receptor (TSHR) gene reduces TSHR protein expression in IFN-α stimulated thyroid cells (Stefan et al. 2014).
 The risk SNP increases the affinity of the repressor promyelocytic leukemia zinc finger protein (PLZF) that

 recruits histone acetylases (HDACs) to the locus, resulting in impaired tolerance to thyroid auto-antigens.
 Alterations in TF binding can also affect looping and long-range chromatin interactions between enhancers and promoters.
 For instance, in prostate cancer this phenomenon causes upregulated expression of the oncogene SOX9 due to increased enhancer activity and enhancer-promoter interaction (Zhang et al. 2012).